AdobeDocs/campaign-classic.pt-BR/help/platform/using/editing-a-profile.md

 >[!NOTE]
 >
->When the **[!UICONTROL No longer contact (by any channel)]** option is selected, this means that the profile is on the block list, i.e. the profile has expressed a wish not to be contacted (for example, by clicking an unsubscription link in a newsletter).
+>When the **[!UICONTROL No longer contact (by any channel)]** option is selected, this means that the profile is on denylist, i.e. the profile has expressed a wish not to be contacted (for example, by clicking an unsubscription link in a newsletter).
 Ele não será mais visado por entregas em nenhum canal (e-mail, mala direta, etc.).
 Para obter mais informações, consulte [esta página](../../delivery/using/understanding-quarantine-management.md).

 ## Guia Contact information {#contact-information-tab}